Why do Cats Roll on the Ground?

 Catnip is a delight for most cats, and its main effect is to relax and help them feel content.
 If you spread a little of this grass on the ground, it is normal for the cat to spin on their back and roll around in all directions, lapping up all the effects this substance produces.

 Do you think your cat rolls around on the ground for other reasons?
-Let us know in the comments section!
+Let us know in the comments section below.
+We also invite you to watch our Youtube video to learn more about why cats roll around when they see you!

 If you want to read similar articles to Why do Cats Roll on the Ground?, we recommend you visit our Facts about the animal kingdom category.